EXCLUSIVE-US to levy fees on China-linked ships, push allies to do likewise, draft executive order says | Law-Order

 The U.S. administration and Chinese officials could not be immediately reached for comment.
 The document draws from a U.S. Trade Representative's office proposal last month to levy fees of up to $1.5 million on Chinese-built vessels entering U.S. ports after a probe into China's growing domination of global shipbuilding, maritime and logistics sectors.

-A key difference is that the draft executive order appears to have removed language stating that port fees on fleets would be imposed when those ships account for 25% or more of ships that are operating, slated for delivery or on order.
+A key difference is that the draft executive order does not include USTR language stating that port fees on fleets would be imposed when Chinese-built ships account for 25% or more of vessels operating, slated for delivery or on order.
 It also did not put a dollar value on those fees or say how they would be calculated.

-The plan could inflict significant costs on major container carriers including Switzerland's MSC, Denmark's Maersk , Germany's Hapag-Lloyd and Taiwan's Evergreen Marine as well as on operators of ships that carry food, fuel and autos.
-RETALIATION THREAT
+The plan could inflict significant costs on major container carriers including China's COSCO, Switzerland's MSC, Denmark's Maersk and Taiwan's Evergreen Marine as well as on operators of ships that carry bulk food, fuel and autos.
+MSC CEO Soren Toft said earlier this week the world's largest container carrier could visit fewer U.S. ports to limit its exposure to the new fees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)